tysonjlee/getting-better/README.md

 - User Accounts
   - User Profile page
     - User settings page
-  - Navbar update
   - Store info (notes, user data, etc.) on backend
 - Pinned Notes - pin a note to your dashboard
 - Search Query - search for relative notes by keywords or note content (AI implementation)
 - Note Modal - click on a note to open a detailed view of it
 - Organization refactor - remove Deleted Notes page & centralize into Notes Manager page
-  - Automatically show all created & edited notes
-  - Notes sorting/filtering
+- Notes Manager sorting/filtering
   - Filtering:
     - By status
       - Show all notes
       - Unedited notes
       - Edited notes
       - Deleted notes
       - Only pinned notes
     - By tags (see noteTags in global.js)
   - Sorting:
     - By time
+- Overall visual & UI/UX refactor
+  - Transition into framework for component reusability?